RFP Issued: February 8, 2022

 All partnership projects must participate in joint marketing and communications campaigns with HumanitiesDC during the grant period.

-- Applicants will be required to submit the completed documentary film, as described in their application, to HumanitiesDC so it may be archived in the DC Digital Museum and shared with the public.
+Applicants will be required to submit the completed documentary short, as described in their application, to HumanitiesDC so it may be archived and shared with the public at a mutually agreeable time.

 - Applicants will be expected to assign individuals to the following roles: